Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Available upon request

-When writing a resume with no experience, it is essential to emphasise transferable abilities.
-They are the qualities you’ve acquired through your involvement in such as internships, volunteer work or other extracurricular activities that could be put to use in the job you want to do in your field.
-For instance, if participated in the student organisation, you may have previous experience in teamwork, leadership or event management.
-Make sure you highlight these skills and any accomplishments you have achieved with these skills.
+When you write a resume with no experience, it is important to emphasise transferable abilities.
+These are abilities that were acquired through various activities such as internships, volunteer work, or extracurricular activities that can be utilised to land a job in your desired field.
+For instance, if you were a part of an organisation for students or have had prior experience in teamwork, leadership or event planning.
+It is important to highlight these skills and any accomplishments you’ve achieved within these fields.

-Another key aspect to remember when writing resumes with no experience is the format.
-In lieu of listing all your work prior to your experience, try starting with a summary of qualifications or a section on skills.
-This will enable you to showcase your transferable abilities and achievements right away.
-Also, make sure you use a clean and easy-to-read style and consider using bullet points to make your resume more visually appealing.
+Another key aspect to remember when writing an entry-level resume is the formatting.
+In lieu of listing all your job experiences first, you should start by completing a qualifications overview or a section on skills.
+This will enable you to showcase your transferable abilities as well as achievements straight away.
+Be sure to follow a neat and simple format and consider using bullet points to create a resume that is visually attractive.

 Qualifications Summary: